andrejcremoznik/lean-lightbox/README.md

 **Browser compatibility**

 The execution coded uses ES2015 which means no Internet Explorer.
-Works in Edge.
+Works in Edge and everywhere else.

 ## Features